arendst/Tasmota/README.md

 Several home automation systems have KNX support.
 For example, [Home Assistant](https://github.com/home-assistant/home-assistant) has a [XKNX Python Library](https://github.com/XKNX/xknx) to connect to KNX devices using a KNX Router.
 If you don't have a **KNX Router**, you can use a **Software KNX Router** like [KNXd](https://github.com/knxd/knxd) on the same Raspberry Pi than Home Assistant.
 KNXd is used by Home Assistant for reading this UDP Multicast, although KNXd has other cool features that need extra hardware like connect to KNX devices by Twister Pair, Power Line or RF.

-If you use the ETS (KNX Configurator Software) you can add any Sonoff-Tasmota_KNX as a dummy device.
+If you use the ETS (KNX Configurator Software) you can add any Sonoff Tasmota KNX as a dummy device.

 ## Requirement ##

 * [ESP KNX IP Library](https://github.com/envy/esp-knx-ip).
 A copy of the library is also available [here](https://github.com/ascillato/Sonoff-Tasmota_KNX/tree/development/lib/esp-knx-ip-0.5.0).

 It is recommended to compile with version 2.3.0 of the esp8266 board libraries.
 With v2.4.0 and v2.4.1 there are some issues related to sleep command.

+## Implemented Features ##

+The implemented features, up to now, in KNX for Tasmota are:

+General:
+* buttons (just push)
+* relays (on/off/toggle)
+* lights (led strips, etc. but just on/off)

+Sensor lists that you can use in KNX is (only one sensor per type):
+* Temperature
+* Humidity
+* Energy (v, i, power)

+For using rules:
+* send KNX command (on/off)
+* receive KNX command (on/off)
+* send values by KNX (any float type, temperature for example)
+* receive a KNX read request

 ## Usage Examples ##